ar-to/ethereum-api/README.md

 ## Webhook

-Webhooks allow data to be sent as POST request to an external url specified in the `config/connections.json` iside the `blockWebhookUrl` paramater.
+Webhooks allow data to be sent as POST request to an external url specified in the `config/connections.json` inside the `blockWebhookUrl` paramater.

 **To use this webhook you need to have websockets connected see [websockets](#websockets) for more information**